 I’ve been doing video sessions with most of my clients for years now.

 It is a new concept – that’s for sure, but it actually works great.
 Especially that for some people, it’s the only way to get the support they need.

-What is teletherapy?
+What is online therapy?

-Online psychotherapy itself is still uncharted territory in this digital era of ours.
+Online psychotherapy (otherwise known as e-therapy, distance therapy, web therapy, or teletherapy) is still considered uncharted territory in this digital era of ours.
 Those who go through the process can easily tell all the pros and cons.
-On the other hand, those who’ve never been to ‘teletherapy’ couldn’t know where to start and if it’s even worth it.
+Those, on the other hand, who’ve never been to ‘teletherapy’ couldn’t know where to start and if it’s even worth it.
 So let me tell you about it a little more.